Walks, Sports and Recreation

 Walks and Cycling

 In town there are interesting alleyways, footpaths, riverside parks and open spaces to explore.
 If you'd like to follow a structured walk, try the short (just over a mile) self-guided blue plaque walk, or pop into the White Horse Bookshop on the High Street to pick up local historian David Chandler's book 'Place Names of Marlborough' which lists eight walks around the town together with maps - from just over a mile exploring alleyways to 2 hour walks incorporating town, villages and countryside.
 The book shop also has a variety of other local maps and books, such as walks incorporating coffee shops and pubs.
 For history buffs, you might be interested in the Marlborough Tank Island War Walk, about two miles around the town, produced by the Kennet Valley at War Trust.
 Marlborough's location also offers plenty of opportunities for walkers and cyclists to explore the surrounding countryside.
-Here are a few ideas to whet your appetite.
+Here are a few ideas to whet your appetite: please make sure you follow the countryside code and enjoy the outdoors responsibly.

 It is worth picking up OS Explorer Map 157/Marlborough and Savernake for all the footpaths and points of interest in and around the area.